McAllen Social Security Disability Lawyer

 • Some disabled adult children

-The combined benefits received by all family members are not likely to exceed 150 to 180 percent of your individual disability benefit.
+The combined benefits received by all family members are not likely to exceed 150 to 180 percent of your disability benefit.

 The Difference Between SSD and Long-Term Disability Insurance